This post may contain affiliate links. Read my disclosure policy.

-Bacon wrapped dates stuffed with blue cheese and rolled in a honey lime sriracha glazed before being baked to crispy, gooey perfection will be your new favorite party appetizer recipe.
+Bacon wrapped dates stuffed with blue cheese and rolled in a honey lime sriracha glaze before being baked to crispy, gooey perfection.
+These easy gluten free appetizers will be your new favorite party appetizer recipe.
 From New Year’s Eve to the big game, everyone will devour Sweet and Spicy Blue Cheese Bacon Wrapped Dates.

 Charcuterie platters.
 Cheese boards.
 Appetizer platters.
 Whatever you call them, they they are all the rage these days, and not just at parties.
 In fact, inspired by my friends Mary and Michelle, family charcuterie night is now a thing in our house.
 Seriously, when you are at a party, do you want to eat a meal or wouldn’t you rather just hover over all the snacky foods.
 Veggies and ranch dip, cheese an crackers, chips and Mexican Dip, pita and hummus – I mean, that’s where the party’s at.